dafny-lang/dafny/docs/DafnyRef/Specifications.md

 be bothered to think about that there was a need to prove termination in the first place.

+Dafny also prepends two expressions to the user-specified (or guessed) tuple of expressions in the decreases clause.
+The first expression is the ordering of the module containing the decreases clause in the dependence-ordering of modules.
+That is, a module that neither imports or defines (as submodules) any other modules has the lowest value in the order and every other module has a value that is higher than that of any module it defines or imports.
+As a module cannot call a method in a module that it does not depend on, this is an effective first component to the overall decreases tuple.

-Dafny also prepends an expression to the user-specified tuple of expressions in the decreases clause.
-This expression represents the position of the method in the call graph.
-Dafny analyzes the call-graph of the entire program, grouping all methods into mutually-recursive groups.
+The second prepended expression represents the position of the method in the call graph within a module.
+Dafny analyzes the call-graph of the module, grouping all methods into mutually-recursive groups.
 Any method that calls nothing else is at the lowest level (say level 0).
 Absent recursion, every method has a level value strictly greater than any method it calls.
 Methods that are mutually recursive are at the same level and they are above